wwgaga/Ford-GoBike-System-Data-Exploration-and-Findings-Communication/README.md

 # Ford GoBike System Data
 ## by Riga

-•	Use Python to explore dataset with information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area in 2019
+1. Data Exploration with Python: Utilized Python to delve into a dataset containing detailed records of individual rides from a bike-sharing system in the greater San Francisco Bay area in 2019.

-•	Performed data wrangling to unify the data format, clean data and write code to compute descriptive statistics.
+2. Data Wrangling: Performed tasks to standardize the data format, cleanse any inconsistencies, and coded to calculate descriptive statistics.

-•	Used matplotlib, seaborn to build histogram and bar chart to visualize the data, which can allow analyst to see the distribution of data by univariate and multivariant exploration.
+3. Visualization with Matplotlib and Seaborn: Created histograms and bar charts using matplotlib and seaborn to represent the data.
+These visualizations aid analysts in understanding data distributions through both univariate and multivariate exploration.

-•	Among the result in slides, I found that the analyzed factors, including personal information (gender, age, and user type) and station location, have a significant impact on the number of users, but they show relatively little effect on ride duration.
+4. Insights from Analysis: Through the visualizations, it was discerned that various factors, such as personal details (like gender, age, and user type) and station location, significantly influence the number of users.
+However, these factors display a minimal impact on the ride duration.

 ## Dataset